phac-nml/irida/doc/user/tutorials/sharing-some/index.md

 ================================
 {:.no_toc}

-Do share a selected number of samples with another IRIDA user you must create a new project and then copy the sample you want to share into it.
+Sometimes you only want to share a small subset of the data in one of your projects with another user.
+You can share out smaller sets of samples from a project by creating a new project in IRIDA, copying some samples to it, then adding new members to that project.

+You must have the role of **Manager** on the project to copy samples to another project.

 ### Create a new project